DCM-UPB/SFG-spectra-tool/SFG-pore-confined-interface/Readme.md

-Define the trajectory length, number of atoms, trajectory file name and location, length of the simulation box, time step, time correlation function length and the interface regions.
+Define the trajectory length, number of atoms, trajectory file name and location, length of the simulation box, time step, time correlation function length and the interface regions in the SRC/input file.
 ```
 vim SRC/input
 ```